qianfeng2/cUps/README.md

 Rscript scripts/classify_upsABC.R your_output_dir
 ```

-The python script is to generate the log-likelihood of query sequences under every profile HMM, it outputs three tables (PAD.csv, PBD.csv and PCD.csv) representating the results under upsA, upsB and upsC group.
-For every table, each row is a query sequence, each column is a DBLα subclass, the entry represents the log-likelihood.
+The python script is to generate the log-likelihood of query sequences for every profile HMM, it outputs three tables (PAD.csv, PBD.csv and PCD.csv) representating the results under upsA, upsB and upsC group.
+For every table, each row refers to a query sequence, each column refers to a DBLα subclass, the entry is the log-likelihood value.

-The R script is to calcuate the posterior probabilities for each query sequence.
+The R script is to calculate the posterior probabilities for each query sequence.
 The reference data is replaceable.

-[results](https://github.com/qianfeng2/cUps/tree/main/results) folder, as a toy example, provides all the middle and final output files for the example.fasta stored in [query_data](https://github.com/qianfeng2/cUps/tree/main/query_data) folder.
+As a toy example, [results](https://github.com/qianfeng2/cUps/tree/main/results) folder provides all the middle and final output files for the example.fasta stored in [query_data](https://github.com/qianfeng2/cUps/tree/main/query_data) folder.

 ### Credits